BlakeRain/blakerain.com/content/blog/adding-dns-adblock-to-unbound/index.md

 # Automating with Shell Scripting

-Now that I knew what I needed to do, I wanted to be able to quickly update the `adblock.conf` file with the latest download from the GitHub repository.
+Now that I knew how I would populate my Unbound ad-blocking configuration, I wanted to be able to quickly update the `adblock.conf` file with the latest download from the GitHub repository.
 To facilitate this, I wrote a short shell script that downloads the hosts file from GitHub for the chosen variant and transforms the output into the Unbound configuration.

 ```bash
 VARIANT=${VARIANT:-fakenews-gambling-social}